-- 1. The School Committee shall schedule a school year which includes at least 185 school days for each school in the District. - 2.
-Elementary school will operate for a minimum of 180 days.
+- 1. Elementary school will operate for a minimum of 180 days.
 Schools shall ensure that every elementary school student is scheduled to receive a minimum of 900 hours per school year of structured learning time, as defined in regulation.
-Time which a student spends at school breakfast and lunch, passing between classes, in homeroom, at recess, in non-directed study periods, receiving school services, and participating in optional school programs shall not count toward meeting the minimum structured learning time requirement for that student. - 3.
+Time which a student spends at school breakfast and lunch, passing between classes, in homeroom, at recess, in non-directed study periods, receiving school services, and participating in optional school programs shall not count toward meeting the minimum structured learning time requirement for that student. - 2.
 Secondary schools will operate for a minimum of 180 days.
 Schools shall ensure that every secondary school student is scheduled to receive a minimum of 990 hours per school year of structured learning time, as defined in regulation.
 Time which a student spends at school breakfast and lunch, passing between classes, in homeroom, at recess, in non-directed study periods, receiving school services, and participating in optional school programs shall not count toward meeting the minimum structured learning time requirement for that student.

-For the information of staff, students, and parents/guardians, the calendar will set forth the days schools will be in session; holidays and vacation periods; in service days; and parent conferences.
+For the information of staff, students, and parents, the calendar will set forth the days schools will be in session; holidays and vacation periods; in service days; and parent conferences.

-LEGAL REFS.: M.G.L.
+LEGAL REF.: M.G.L.
 4:7; 69:1G; 71:1; 71:4; 71:4A; 71:73; 136:12